-Where possible, the Town Council is keen to see other measures introduced that make the use of streets and spaces safer for all, including a town-wide reduction of speed limits on all roads to 20mph.
+Where possible, the Town Council is keen to see other measures introduced that make the use of streets and spaces safer for all, including a town-wide reduction of speed limits on all roads to 20mph, particularly those around existing and proposed new schools.
 The Town Council will seek to work with partners to explore the feasibility of such ideas.